Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

+\textbf{Intensity-based measures.} Intensity-based measures compare voxel values directly and work best when corresponding structures exhibit consistent intensity patterns across images.
+These measures typically capture intensity differences, correlations, or probabilistic dependencies \citep{rueckert2010medical, oliveira2014medical}.
+For instance, Mean Squared Error (MSE) quantifies the average voxel-level intensity differences between images.
+MSE assumes that corresponding structures in the image have identical intensity distributions and is sensitive to intensity variations caused by image artifacts, as well as cross-platform and cross-modality image intensity variations.
+Thus, MSE has limited applicability in multimodal imaging.
+Normalized Cross-Correlation (NCC) assumes a linear relationship between image intensities while eliminating the effects of variations in brightness and contrast (amplitude of the signal) \citep{avants2008symmetric}.
+Local NCC (LNCC) is an extension that computes the NCC within localized neighboring regions of each voxel, making it more robust to intensity variations and nonlinear intensity mappings across the entire image domain.
+This is particularly useful in deformable image registration, where complex anatomical changes are common.
 Mutual Information (MI) is an intensity-based measure that can be effective in multimodal registration \citep{viola1997alignment}.
 Methods that use MI are based on the joint intensity distribution of the two images, which captures the statistical relationship between their voxel intensities.
 MI quantifies the reduction in joint entropy achieved through alignment.
 When images are correctly aligned, their joint intensity distributions exhibit stronger statistical dependence, leading to a maximization of MI.
 As in the case of LNCC, measures based on information theory can also be locally computed, such as Normalized Mutual Information (NMI), to improve robustness by accounting for localized regions.
-Nevertheless, MI tends to underperform in the presence of large modality gaps, such as between US and MRI, because various intensity configurations can produce similarly low joint entropy.
+Nevertheless, MI tends to underperform in the presence of large modality gaps, since various intensity configurations can produce similarly low joint entropy \citep{wein2008automatic}.
 To address this limitation, the Linear Correlation of Linear Combination ($\text{LC}^{2}$) measure \citep{wein2008automatic} was introduced to better handle substantial domain shifts.
 Defined at the patch level and inspired by US image formation physics, $\text{LC}^{2}$ has demonstrated competitive performance for US-to-MR and US-to-CT registration tasks \citep{wein2008automatic, fuerst2014automatic}.
 Although inherently non-differentiable, \citet{ronchetti2023disa} has proposed a DL approach to approximate this measure, enabling its integration into end-to-end trainable frameworks.
+Another widely adopted gradient-based measure is Normalized Gradient Fields (NGF) \citep{haber2006intensity}, which compares the orientation of intensity gradients between images rather than intensity values.
+By being invariant to intensity scale and to the sign of contrast inversions, NGF is well suited to multimodal alignment.